Appraisal · Primary Practice

 05

-Appraisal of Hermès objects across categories, including leather goods, silk, and accessories.
-Fair market and replacement value reports, with reference to current primary boutique pricing and authenticated resale market evidence.
-This practice is limited to Hermès; other luxury brands are not currently accepted.
+Appraisal and authentication of Hermès: leather goods including Birkin, Kelly, and exotic skins, silk scarves, and accessories.
+Written authentication opinions and fair market or replacement value reports, with reference to current boutique pricing and authenticated resale market evidence.
+This practice is limited to Hermès; other luxury brands are not accepted.

 Methodology